 - In the header of your website;

-So, to add the official Pinterest widget which looks like on the screenshot below, you need to select Profile option on the Pinterest widget builder page.
+So, to add the official Pinterest widget which looks like on the screenshot below, you need to select the Profile option on the Pinterest widget builder page.

-You could use a paid plugin like Milotree which creates a sticky or pop-up banner with a link to your Pinterest profile.
-Or, if you want to avoid plugins because they, in general, can make your site heavier, you can replicate what this plugin does like I did on my second blog, by a simple text and a button (you can create any design for your button image even in Canva and upload to your site as an image).
+You could use a paid plugin like Milotree which creates a sticky or pop-up banner with a link to your profile.
+Or, if you want to avoid plugins because they, in general, can make your site heavier, you can replicate what this plugin does like I did on my second blog, with a simple text and a button (you can create any design for your button image even in Canva and upload to your site as an image).
 The button can be simply linked to your Pinterest profile page:

 Don’t miss a chance to give a link to your Pinterest profile in your other social profiles.
 For example, on my personal FB profile I give links to my other social media including Pinterest:

 If your blog covers various topics, some of your potential Pinterest followers would prefer to follow a particular board instead of your entire account.